noamkanonich/DealerGuy/README.md

 # DealerGuy
-A complex web scraping project, which gives the best deals for any product
+A complex web scraping project, which developed by using Node.js, MongoDB, JavaScript, HTML, CSS, EJS.
+DealerGuy has